 The wider public became aware of Josef Mysliveček thanks to a romanetto written by nineteenth-century Czech author Jakub Arbes, who gave Mysliveček the nickname “Il divino Boemo” (The Divine Czech) and similarly distorted many other facts about the musician's life.
 The perception of Wolfgang Amadeus Mozart is similar in this respect, most of the lay public drawing information about his life from Miloš Forman’s acclaimed film Amadeus, which is, of course, based on a play by Peter Shaffer, who was entirely aware of deviating from historical fact.
 The truth is, however, that the lives lived by Mozart and Mysliveček followed paths that crossed each other on many an occasion.

 The correspondence still in existence to this day tells us of a number of meetings.
 Mysliveček and Mozart met for the first time in Bologna in 1770, and for the last time in Munich in 1777.
 To begin, theirs was a very friendly relationship, the young Mozart admired Mysliveček and was grateful for the experience that the older artist was passing on to him about music composition.
-Mysliveček even tried to use his contacts to secure a commission for Mozart in Italy, but did succeed, which is one of the reasons for the later cooling of relations with Wolfgang's father, Leopold.
+Mysliveček even tried to use his contacts to secure a commission for Mozart in Italy, but did not succeed, which is one of the reasons for the later cooling of relations with Wolfgang's father, Leopold.

 A comparison between Mysliveček and Mozart in terms of recognition is inescapable.
 The Czech, a generation older, achieved stellar success in his own lifetime and although the young Mozart later attempted to do the same, he never managed to break through on any of the opera stages of Italy.
 Their fates after death were almost entirely the opposite, only this time the other way round.
 While Mozart became one of the world's most respected composers after his death, Mysliveček was almost completely forgotten for more than two centuries.